timescale/docs/use-timescale/vpc.md

 *   Configure route table rules
 *   Configure security group and firewall rules

 By default, you can have three VPCs in each project.
-If you need more VPCs, [contact us][timescale-support] to ask for a quota increase.
+If you need more VPCs, contact Support by clicking the `Support` button in the Timescale console and ask for a quota increase.
 Each VPC can have as many peering connections as you need.

 <Highlight type="warning">
 When you have attached your Timescale service to a VPC, it is no longer